 Andrew J Walley

-Dr Andrew Walley was appointed as Senior Lecturer in Human Genomics in July 2015 at St George’s, University of London.
-Prior to this, he held the posts of Lecturer in Complex Human Genetics (2005-2015) and Genome Centre Manager (2003-2005) at Imperial College London.
-He began his career in Oxford, where he gained his undergraduate degree and his D.Phil from the University of Oxford and was then employed there as a post-doctoral scientist from 1991 to 2003.
+Dr Walley was appointed as Senior Lecturer in Human Genomics in 2015.
+Prior to this, he was at Imperial College London where he held the posts of Lecturer in Complex Human Genetics (2005-2015) and Genome Centre Manager (2003-2005).

 At Imperial College London, Dr Walley’s teaching roles included Course Director of the MSc in Human Molecular Genetics and Co-Course Director of the short course “Principles of Genomic Medicine”.
 He was also Module leader for the “Omics Techniques” module for the MSc in Genomic Medicine and Lecturer and examiner for the “Genetics” module of the first year MBBS/BMS undergraduate and graduate entry MBBS degree courses.
 He was awarded the Postgraduate Certificate in Advanced Student Learning and Teaching from Imperial College London in 2007.

 Before moving to Imperial College London, he held three consecutive postgraduate research posts at the University of Oxford, working in the Wellcome Trust Centre for Human Genetics, the John Radcliffe Hospital and the Weatherall Institute of Molecular Medicine.